Moroccan Cinematographic Center: History

-The CCM was created during the French protectorate in Morocco by a dahir issued by Sultan Sidi Mohammed (future King Mohammed V) on January 8, 1944, and published in the Official Bulletin on February 11 of the same year, under the residency of Gabriel Puaux.
-The goal at the time was notably to compete with Egyptian cinema, which dominated the country.
-After independence in 1956, it continued its activities while retaining its name.
+The CCM was created by a dahir issued by Sultan Sidi Mohammed on January 8, 1944, and published in the Official Bulletin on February 11 of the same year.

+At the time of its creation, the institution aimed to structure the local film sector and regulate the distribution of films in Morocco.
+After 1956, the CCM continued its activities within Morocco’s national institutional framework while retaining its original name.